Orpius/SDK/docs/UserGuide/index.md

 ### Applying Team Awareness in Agent Activities

-Team awareness is not limited to interactive chat.
-It can also be applied in non-interactive scenarios such as scheduled activities, event activities, or in operations (where the Notifier tool is enabled).
+Team awareness also applies in non-interactive scenarios such as scheduled activities, event activities, or in operations (where the Notifier tool is enabled).
 For example, when an event activity is created or updated, Orpius can automatically identify relevant team members-based on predefined rules or business logic-and notify them through email or in-app messages.